dartanyan910/Fuzzy-Store-Funnel-and-Product-Launching-analysis/README.md

 |:-----------:|
 |**Figure 1:** Entities Relationship Diagram|

-# Assumptions and Caveats:

-Throughout the analysis, multiple assumptions were made to manage challenges with the data.
-These assumptions and caveats are noted below:

-**1. Null UTM campaign handling:**

-For records in website_sessions where utm_campaign is missing (null), traffic is categorized using the following logic:

-- ***Direct Traffic:*** Sessions where both utm_source and http_referer are null — users accessing via direct URL or bookmarks.
-- ***Organic Search:*** Sessions where utm_source is null but http_referer contains search engine strings — unpaid search discovery.

-**2. March 2015 YoY decline is a data artifact, not a business signal:**

-The apparent decline in March 2015 is caused by the dataset ending on March 19 — creating an incomplete month compared to a full March 2014.
-Therefore, this should not be reported as a performance decline.

 # Executive Summary
 Between March 2012 and March 2015, Fuzzy Factory recorded 472,871 sessions but converted only 6.8% into orders — a gap driven by two structural problems, not traffic volume.
 First, mobile underperforms at every funnel stage: a 10–12 point CTR deficit at acquisition and a 77.2% cart abandonment rate, well above the 69–72% global benchmark.
 Second, the flagship Mr. Fuzzy product absorbs 77.5% of product traffic but converts at only 43% — and of the 92,568 sessions that don't add it to cart, exactly 0% navigate to an alternative.
 Higher-converting products exist (Love Bear 55.6%, Mini Bear 65.1%) but are structurally invisible to hesitant buyers.